 I pay for the 200GB plan and currently have about 150GB myself.
 About 20% of that is actually Mazen’s iPad, which I could probably remove easily if I ever needed to.
 (Movies, Minecraft servers, etc.) Half of my storage are photos.
 If you’ve taken the lessons in my course, you’ll know that I take a TON of photos each year and then get a new phone every 1-2 years.
 When I do, the photos go with it.
 So that number resets.
 For the first half of the year, I might be able to downgrade to 50GB.

-You can buy more iCloud storage directly on your iPhone through the Apple ID settings area.
+You can buy more iCloud storage directly on your iPhone or iPad through the Apple ID settings area.

 - Open the Settings app